Our Vision & Values

 - As a responsible, ethical and aware organisation and employer, we are committed, including as Stonewall Champions, to equality for all.

-Mrs Evans leads safeguarding across the schools
+Mrs Evans leads

 The three key pieces of statutory guidance our keeping children safe policy is based upon are: